 Getting the ear of politicians

 The project aims to have at least one of its core measures adopted by national policy in each pilot country.
-This happened recently in the Netherlands, where several regional authorities and the national government are implementing PARTRIDGE habitat measurements in their agrienvironment schemes.
+This happened recently in the Netherlands, where regional authorities and the national government are implementing PARTRIDGE habitat measures in their agrienvironment schemes.